Indian Army Day 2022: Date, History, Significance & Know Why Army Day is celebrated on January 15

-India attained independence on August 15, 1947 after the slavery of British rule for almost 200 years.
-At the time of Indian independence the country was experiencing communal riots and refugees were coming from Pakistan and some peoples were migrating towards Pakistan.
+India attained independence on August 15, 1947, after the slavery of British rule for almost 200 years.
+At the time of Indian independence, the country was experiencing communal riots and refugees were coming from Pakistan and some people were migrating towards Pakistan.

-Due to this type of anarchic atmosphere many administrative problems started arising then the army had to come forward to control the situation so that peace can be ensured during partition.
+Due to this type of anarchic atmosphere, many administrative problems started arising when the army had to come forward to control the situation so that peace can be ensured during partition.

-At the time of Indian independence the command of Indian army was in the hands of the British General Sir Francis Butcher.
-So this was the right time to handed over the full control of the country in the hands of the Indians; hence Field Marshal K. M. Cariappa became the first Indian Army Chief of Independent India on 15 January 1949.
+At the time of Indian independence, the command of the Indian army was in the hands of the British General Sir Francis Butcher.
+So this was the right time to hand over the full control of the country in the hands of the Indians; hence Field Marshal K. M. Cariappa became the first Indian Army Chief of Independent India on 15 January 1949.